 If you notice that there are treble hooks in the lower jaw area I recommend you use a tool.
-Try something like a needle nosed pliers or a fish grips.
+Try something like a needle-nose pliers or a fish grips.

-You can use the pliers to try an remove the treble hooks before you try and grab the bass by the lower jaw.
+You can use the pliers to try to remove the treble hook before you try and grab the bass by the lower jaw.

 If you find yourself in a situation where you don’t have a tool, the only alternative I have found is to grab the lure body.
 Try and stabilize the lure so that it does not flop around.
 Then you can try and remove a treble.

-Keep in mind that this is still a risky move and having pliers is a way better option.
+Keep in mind that this is still a risky move and having pliers is a much better option.
 If you’re using treble hooked lures I think having pliers is a must.

 How To Hold A Bass

-When you’re sure you can grip the bass’ lower jaw without getting hooked go ahead and grip the lower jaw with your thumb.
+When you’re sure you can grip the lower jaw of the bass without getting hooked, go ahead and grip it with your thumb.
 You can then lift the bass out of the water.